From clicks to cart: making smarter use of product images

 Tapping into consumer psychology can be one way to tackle this challenge.
 SKIM’s psychological distance theory, developed in collaboration with bright minds at the psychology department of New York University, can help find ways to drive online conversion.

 We believe that by applying this theory to product images you can lower the psychological distance between the consumer and the brand, and drive conversion as a result.

 We recently put our theory to the test by teaming up with Qoo10, a leading eCommerce site in Asia and Singapore’s #1 online shopping destination.
-Here we share the results of the experiment and how you can apply our theory to optimize your eCommerce strategy.
+Here we share the results of the experiment and how you can apply our theory to optimize product content and your eCommerce strategy.

 SKIM’s Psychological Distance Theory Explained

 Different levels of psychological distance alter people’s perception of reality.
 Lower psychological distance allows people to focus on your product or service concretely instead of abstractly, giving them a clear and tangible idea of what they are going to get.
 This impression, ultimately, allows the consumer to “experience” rather than see the product.

 This tends to generate more desirable product judgments and helps create a match between what the consumer is looking for and what your brand offers.

 Overcoming eCommerce marketing challenges

 At the ESOMAR Asia Pacific 2019 Conference, Hyunwook Cho, a founding member of Qoo10 and eCommerce pioneer, shared how the industry has evolved in recent years.